 - Chronic earaches

-If you are diagnosed with TMJ disorder, our dentist in Indianapolis, IN may create a customized oral appliance that is specially designed for you and help to alleviate your symptoms.
+If you are diagnosed with TMJ disorder, Dr. Amy Marckese offers TMJ treatment in Indianapolis, IN.
+She will create a customized oral appliance that is specially designed for you and help to alleviate your symptoms.

-An oral appliance is a removable device that helps to keep the teeth and jaw in proper position during sleep and prevent teeth grinding or clenching.
+An oral appliance is a removable device that helps to keep the teeth and jaw in the proper position during sleep and prevent teeth grinding or clenching.
 Prolonged teeth grinding or clenching can lead to tooth wear and contribute to tooth decay and gum disease.

-Dr. Marckese also provides a range of services to repair teeth that have been damaged as a result of TMJ dysfunction.
+Dr. Marckese also provides a range of restorative dentistry treatments to repair teeth that have been damaged as a result of TMJ dysfunction.
 Restorative treatments may include: